 - A) Low-rise buildings should be oriented parallel to the street to reinforce the established streetwall.
 Where through lot buildings are proposed, both frontages should align with their respective streets. - B) Low-rise buildings should be located close to the front lot line to generally reinforce a continuous streetwall.
-On corner lots, lowrise buildings should be located to reinforce both streetwalls. - C) Notwithstanding the above, slight variations in setbacks may be appropriate to create a more interesting streetscape. - D) Side-yard setbacks of 5.5m should be provided to maintain ample spacing (11.0m) between buildings.
-Where a continuous streetscape has been established by existing buildings, no side-yard setback may be appropriate on a case-by-case basis. - E) The design, massing and articulation of low-rise buildings should reference (but not replicate) the prevailing character, including height, roof and cornice lines, ground floor heights and treatment, pilasters, window location and proportions, brick and material colours, etc.
+On corner lots, low-rise buildings should be located to reinforce both streetwalls. - C) Notwithstanding the above, slight variations in setbacks may be appropriate to create a more interesting streetscape. - D) Side-yard setbacks of 5.5m should be provided to maintain ample spacing (11.0m) between buildings.
+Where a continuous streetscape has been established by existing buildings, no side-yard setback may be appropriate on a case-by-case basis. - E) The design, massing and articulation of lowrise buildings should be compatible with and reference (but not replicate) the prevailing character, including height, roof and cornice lines, ground floor heights and treatment, pilasters, window location and proportions, brick and material colours, etc.